 Why should you consider training at Jefferson?
 Let me list the main reasons:

 - History: Our first class of residents graduated in 1984.
-We have the benefit of a quarter century of experience in EM education.
+We have the benefit of 28 years of experience in EM education.

 - Variety in the formal educational program: Our formal educational program consists of 4 hours of weekly didactic sessions (split between lectures and interactive, case-based sessions); a 4 hour monthly topic module consisting of online assignments; suggested monthly reading assignments; monthly multiple choice testing; weekly simulation sessions; and cadaver labs.
 This variety of audio, visual, and hands-on education allows learners of all types to acquire the knowledge that they need to practice emergency medicine.